rwdroge/pug2024OTEL/README.md

 - Edit 'otagentpasoe.yaml' and add all the PASOE instances that you want to track
 - Do a similar thing for the databases

-So, we made sure that we are collecting metrics for those components we want to track, now we need to make sure that those metrics are sent somewhere that can make sense out of the data.
+So, we made sure that we are collecting metrics for those components we want to track, now we need to make sure that those metrics are sent to solutions that can make sense out of the data.
+There are many APM offerings as stated before, but as a commercial offering we are first using NewRelic today.

 ### Setting up NewRelic for collecting traces and metrics